shaikhAhmedRaza08/frontend_development/README.md

 # frontend_development
-This repo will be used to learn frontend technlogy concepts.
+This repo will be used to learn frontend technology concepts.